 With three file formats--including 4K (3840 × 2160 pixels) at 30p and 24p as well as HD at 120p, 60p, 30p and 24p--video capture options abound for videographers both amateur and pro.
 Supporting that are a built-in stereo microphone and microphone and audio monitoring ports, plus eight picture effects and several creative styles, if those float your boat.

-We found that it produces crisp and very clean videos, boasting very fine details on both 4K and Super 35, with the Super 35 offering even better details.
+We found that it produces crisp and clean videos, boasting fine details on both 4K and Super 35, with the Super 35 offering even better information.
 The autofocus works extremely well, too.
-Switching focus from one subject to another with AF-C is beautifully smooth, not erratic, making for more natural transitions, even with fairly fast-moving subjects.
+Switching focus from one subject to another with AF-C is beautifully smooth, not erratic, making for more natural transitions, even with fast-moving subjects.

-One feature that is very useful is the screen.
+One useful feature is the screen.
 It's less reflective with less dimming and enough contrast to ensure that you can see enough without having to resort to using the EVF in bright light.

 What we love most about the A7R III's connectivity is its user-friendliness.
 Unlike with Fuji, which is either slow to connect or often makes you reconnect to the camera's WiFi network before it syncs with the app, you only need to establish that connection once.
 After that, the PlayMemories Mobile app will readily and quickly find that connection as soon as you turn the built-in WiFi on the camera.
 It makes using the app much more convenient.

 This app, which is pretty straightforward and easy to use, allows you to transfer JPEG images on-the-fly, location tagging, viewing images on TV, and transferring images to an FTP server.